cdaringe/orbit-simple-2d/README.md

 ```

-## Build
+## build
 To build your own, consult `src/orbit-example.js`.
-Use any normal commonJs build process you desire!
+Use any normal commonjs build process you desire!
 I have configured this repo to build using `grunt` and `grunt-watchify` (wrapped `browserify`).
 If you just care to edit my orbit-example.js, run the following from the repo root:

 1. `npm i`
 1. `grunt`

 The final js is placed in `build/`.
 Open the index.html file to preview.

-## ToDo
+## todo
 1. rather than refreshing at a fixed 50/60 Hz, self adjust per browser performance

-## Thanks
+## thanks

 1. handy gif tutorial: [Chris Messina](http://chrismessina.me/b/13913393/mov-to-gif)